Submitting Complaints Against Members or Permit Holders

 - Privacy and personal information are respected as per the Personal Information Protection Act.

-- APEGA will share the written complaint, accompanying documents, and name of the person making the complaint with all involved parties, including the Member or Permit Holder under investigation.
-Parts of the complaint may be shared with others, such as:
+- APEGA will share the written complaint, accompanying documents, and name of the person making the complaint with all involved parties, including the member or permit Holder under investigation.
+Parts of the complaint may be shared with others, such

 - legal counsel